fauxparse/jesters/wp-content/plugins/stray-quotes/readme.txt

 Tags: quotes, random, widget, sidebar, AJAX, random quotes, random words, quotations, words Requires at least: 2.3
 Tested up to: 2.7.1
-Stable tag: 1.9.0
+Stable tag: 1.9.2

-Display and rotate random quotes and random words everywhere on your blog.
+Display and rotate random quotes and words everywhere on your blog.
 Easy to custom and manage.
 Ajax enabled.

 == Description ==